-tab.
-Unique settings for specific pages can be specified in the Job Properties/Special Pages tab.
+Image Quality tab.
+Unique settings for specific How are the Color Settings defined?
+Settings can be viewed in the Job Properties/ pages can be specified in the Job Properties/ Special Pages tab.
 Some PDLs contain color instructions within the job file that are only detected during RIPping and are not visible in Job Properties.

 While several color settings are shown, final values are based on source priority, from highest to lowest: